Are you considering applying for teacher training to start in September 2020?

 Register for your free place today at: Train to Teach

-So ‘Save the Date’ and we’ll look forward to seeing you there!
+So ‘Save the Date’ and we’ll look forward to seeing you there if not before!

-And, if you couldn’t get to York and can’t wait to see us in Sheffield, then please see all of our school ‘Open Days‘ and come along to discuss your application for teacher training in Doncaster.
+And, if you can’t get to the Sheffield Get into Teaching – Question Time event on Nov 5th 2019 and you can’t wait to see us at this event in Doncaster on 27th Nov, then please see all of our school / centre ‘Open Days‘ and come along to discuss your application for teacher training in Doncaster.

 We look forward to meeting you at one of these these events.